camunda/camunda-docs/optimize_versioned_docs/version-3.13.0/apis-tools/optimize-api/tutorial.md

 :::

 - In this tutorial, we utilize a JavaScript-written [GitHub repository](https://github.com/camunda/camunda-api-tutorials) to write and run requests.
 Clone this repo before getting started.
-- Run `npm install` to ensure you have updated dependencies.
+- Ensure you have [Node.js](https://nodejs.org/en/download) installed as this will be used for methods that can be called by the CLI (outlined later in this guide).
+Run `npm install` to ensure you have updated dependencies.
+Run `npm install` to ensure you have updated dependencies.

 ## Set up authentication